 What’s the cost of doing business?
 That depends on the model of your business agreement.
 The goal of every business, at least in the abstract, is to increase profit.
 But when attempting to optimize that goal, many companies fall back into traditional behaviors, making investments based on qualitative research, and being satisfied with perceived results.
 At Contractor Webmasters, we monetize the bottom line.
 Your cost will correlate only with the tangible leads you acquire.
 You will never pay a dime until leads are generated.

 To truly understand the concept of pay per lead, you have to change your conditioned thoughts about marketing in general.
 Often, when we think about marketing, we think about the process rather than the result.
 Wow… they have a strong social media presence.
 Wow… they have a beautifully designed website.
 Even with the implication that those qualities contribute directly to lead generation, let’s not lose sight of the actual leads, for it is those that will ultimately define our success.

 Picture going to a restaurant, paying for a meal up-front, but then not receiving it at your table.
-They tell you “you weren’t paying for the meal, you were paying for the process of making it.”
+They tell you, “you weren’t paying for the meal, you were paying for the process of making it.”
 Since the restaurant had to spend money on the ingredients, the kitchen utensils, the grill, the oven, etc., and the cook spent time putting it all together, they will argue that you should pay for the labor.
 If that sounds ridiculous to you, why won’t you use the same logic for marketing firms?
 Websites and advertisements have no value without leads, and it’s time for contractors to start accounting for that.
-Call 800-775-1250 for more information.